-Get a referral letter & MHCP from your GP to access reduced cost psychology sessions
+A referral letter & mental health treatment plan from your GP are required to access Medicare rebates.

 While different things lead to stress for different people, there are a few common incidents/situations (known as, stressors) that many people find difficult to manage.